‘Tis the Holiday Season!

 - and 3 drops of sandalwood.

-Staying with an exotic floral theme, consider this precious recipe (also from Snow Drift Farm).
+Staying with an exotic floral theme?
+Then let’s consider this precious recipe (from the sadly now gone, Snow Drift Farm).
 Combine

 - 5 drops of rose absolute,